 1949

-After the turmoil of the war and the post-war era, the company experienced a revival in 1949 with the successful market launch of the SIKA industrial thermometer.
+Following the turmoil of the war and post-war years, the company experienced renewed growth in 1949 with the successful launch of the SIKA industrial glass thermometer.

 1952

-Conversion of the SIKA thermometer design to DIN
+Incorporation of the SIKA thermometer design into DIN standards

-In 1952, once the SIKA thermometer had become the standard thanks to its good qualities and global recognition, the customers demanded that the SIKA thermometer construction become a German Industry Standard (DIN).
-Under the chairmanship of qualified engineer Hans Siebert, a standards committee was founded, staffed by other industry experts.
-In 1961, this committee successfully completed what he had started – the approval of DIN 16181 to 16191.
+By 1952, the SIKA thermometer had already become a standard due to its excellent properties and worldwide distribution.
+Customers therefore called for the SIKA thermometer design to be incorporated into a German Industrial Standard (DIN).
+Under the chairmanship of graduate engineer Hans Siebert, a standards committee was formed, comprising additional experts from industry.
+In 1961, the committee successfully concluded its work with the adoption of DIN standards 16181 to 16191.

 1962

-The transition which began in the 1950s, where SIKA went from being a manufacturer of laboratory glass thermometers produced individually to a mass producer of industrial thermometers, ended in 1962.
-To be able to meet the increasing global need among industry customers for temperature measurement devices with displays, the production range was promptly expanded to include dial thermometers based on various measurement principles.
+The transformation that began in the early 1950s—from a manufacturer of laboratory glass thermometers produced individually to a series producer of machine glass thermometers—was completed in 1962.
+In order to meet the growing global demand from industrial customers for indicating temperature measurement instruments, the product range was rapidly expanded to include dial thermometers based on various measurement principles.

 1963

-Foundation of the first foreign branch in France.
-SIKA France SARL is still in based in Paris today.
+The company’s first international branch was established in France.
+SIKA France SARL is still headquartered in Paris today.

 1968